 8. Provide a copy of the PRA Federal Register notice that solicited public comments on the information collection prior to this submission.
 Summarize the public comments received in response to that notice and describe the actions taken by the agency in response to those comments.
 Describe the efforts to consult with persons outside the agency to obtain their views on the availability of data, frequency of collection, the clarity of instructions and recordkeeping, disclosure, or reporting format (if any), and on the data elements to be recorded, disclosed, or reported.

-an interim final (RIN 0625-AA76) .
+Commerce has submitted an interim final rule (RIN 0625-AA76) to OMB.
 The rule soliciting public comment will be published after OMB approval.
+Commerce expects the rule to publish by the end of May.

 Commerce’s Import Administration staff, together with staff from the Office of the United States Trade Representative, CBP, and the Department of State, regularly consults with representatives from the U.S. softwood lumber industry and will continue to keep the industry informed regarding the levels of imports of Canadian softwood lumber and potential violations of the export measures established by the SLA 2006.